SPI-Birds/metadata/README.md

 browseURL("https://docs.google.com/spreadsheets/d/1sNlpXSbZtGXD_gfvDRcGdUUmfepOVKOOfL6s4znBB20/")

 ```
 Double check that all values for the metadata entry are filled in as expected, without typos.
+For example:

-Double check that the provided coordinates are correct.
-Sometimes custodians provide coordinates in degrees, minutes, seconds, which are somewhat of compared to decimal degrees.
+- check format of coordinates.
+Sometimes custodians provide coordinates in degrees, minutes, seconds as decimal degrees, which are somewhat off compared to actual decimal degrees.
+- check format of DOI.
+It should start with one of: `doi:`, `https://doi.org/`, `doi.org/`

 #### Step 3: Convert Jotform entry to EML.xml